gobridge/gdn/events/005-hhm-event/template.md

 All talks will be recorded and streamed on the GDN YouTube Channel https://youtube.com/c/GoDevNet

-All the chatter during the event will be in the #hispanicheritagegoevent   Slack channel in Gophers slack.
+All the chatter during the event will be in the #hispanicheritagegoevent  Slack channel in Gophers slack (https://invite.slack.golangbridge.org/).

 Agenda:
 * 5:00 - 5:20PM (UTC) Introductions